VinceZK/Logon/README.md

 ![Apps](img/AuthObject.png)

 ## UI-Logon
-The "ui-logon" is the server end of the identification management.
-It also leverages following modules:
+The "ui-logon" is the server-end component.
+It provides the routes, authentication, authorization logic, as well as the data storage.
+If you want to leverage the complete identification solution, you should setup "ui-logon".
+The component depends on following modules:
 + [ExpressJS](https://expressjs.com),
 + [PassportJS](http://www.passportjs.org/),
 + [node-authorization](https://github.com/VinceZK/authorization),